 An analysis of economic forces and government actions affecting international business; determinants of policy with regard to entering foreign markets and evaluation of foreign environments, organizational control, compensation, pricing, relations with government agencies and public interest issues in the management of multinational corporations.
-(3 units)
+A one-unit written research project and its oral presentation is a required part of the course.
+(4 units)